-The Bank does not have Available for Sale, Financial assets and liabilities at fair value through profit or loss classifications.
+The Bank does not have Available for Sale financial assets.

-2.7.2 Financial liabilities
+2.9.2 Financial liabilities

 The Bank's holding in financial liabilities represents mainly deposits from banks and customers and other liabilities.
 Such financial liabilities are initially recognised at fair value and subsequently measured at amortised cost.